felixpleiva/ErythroCite/README.md

 This repository is provided by the authors under the [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) licence

 ## Contact information
 This script was authored by Félix P. Leiva.
-For any further information, please contact me: , email: felixpleiva@gmail.com
+For any further information, please contact me: felixpleiva@gmail.com

 ## Disclaimer
 This code routine may contain typographical errors, specific lines of code, or comments in Spanish (my native language).
 I apologise for any inconvenience this might cause in understanding the code.